Body-cam video shows a Louisiana trooper beat a Black man with a flashlight 18 times: ‘I’m not resisting!’

 His body-camera footage shows him get out of his car and run toward several officers attempting to restrain Bowman.
 The officers then took Bowman to the ground.
 Brown beat Bowman repeatedly, telling him “Stop resisting!” and “Give me your hand!”

 After Brown stopped beating Bowman, the man told the officers he was on dialysis.
+Brown told him to shut up.

 Seconds later, as Brown walked away, Bowman could heard saying: “I’m bleeding!
 They hit me in the head with a flashlight!”